friendly/gellipsoid/cran-comments.md

 * rhub: Fedora Linux, R-devel, clang, gfortran

 ## gellipsoid package
-This is the first CRAN release of this package
+This is the first CRAN release of this package.
+It is a re-submission correcting an issue re: use of `options(warn=-1)`

 ## R CMD check results